“Parental Rights” is apparently an issue dogging this “survey” on the same sex marriage of adults. Why?

 The only conclusion that can be drawn is that some mothers and fathers want the right to have their children know only a view of life that has been completely filtered through a prism of their parents’ beliefs.
 So do they think they have the right to have other people’s lives fit their filter too for the sake of avoiding conversations with their children?

-Parents, who are with their own children more than anyone else, who are listened to by their children, are loved by their children have, and always will have more importance in children’s lives and decisions than will others.
+Parents, who are with their own children more than anyone else, who are listened to by their children, are loved by their children have, will always have more importance in children’s lives and decisions than will others.
 They have “rights” as well as many opportunities to express their views to their own children.
 They have a right to demand certain values in their own home.

 But in my view, they do not have a right to prevent their children from knowing about other parts of the world and from being exposed to different viewpoints.
 The history of our country and others, the working of our society and our legal system are all based on an assumption of an acknowledgement of freedom of thought and views that can be subject to argument and discussion.
 Children need this freedom too.